Skip to contents

 Overview

 The R arrow package provides access to many of the features of the Apache Arrow C++ library for R users.
 The goal of arrow is to provide an Arrow C++ backend to dplyr, and access to the Arrow C++ library through familiar base R and tidyverse functions, or R6 classes.
+The dedicated R package website is located here.

-To learn more about the Apache Arrow project, see the parent documentation of the Arrow Project.
+To learn more about the Apache Arrow project, see the documentation of the parent Arrow Project.
 The Arrow project provides functionality for a wide range of data analysis tasks to store, process and move data fast.
 See the read/write article to learn about reading and writing data files, data wrangling to learn how to use dplyr syntax with arrow objects, and the function documentation for a full list of supported functions within dplyr queries.

 Installation